brandongillett/ReverseShell/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-The purpose of this project is to help junior developers understand sockets in a fun way that they could have possibly learned in cyber security classes(such as i did).
+The purpose of this project is to help junior developers understand sockets in a fun way that they could have possibly learned in cybersecurity classes(such as I did).
 The use of threading and subprocesses is something that is demonstrated here as well which makes this a great introduction to cyber security/operating systems for many developers looking to get educated in these fields.
-Also with many features for the host such as informations on existing clients also demonstrates the use of databases in SQLite.
+Many features for the host such as information on existing clients also demonstrates the use of databases in SQLite.
 ## 🏁 Getting Started <a name = "getting_started"></a>
-All you will need to get started is an updated versaion of python3 and Ubuntu/Kali Linux.
+All you will need to get started is an updated version of Python3 and Ubuntu/Kali Linux.

-Installing python3 (linux)
+Installing Python3 (linux)

 ```
 sudo apt update